Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Introduction

-Lorenz presented in \cite{Lo63} an example of a parameterized 2-degree polynomial system of differential equations as a very simplified model for the convection of thermal fluid, motivated by an attempt to understand long-term weather forecasting.
-Numerical simulations for an open neighborhood of the chosen parameters suggested that almost all points in phase space tend to a strange attractor, called the {\em{Lorenz attractor}}.
-However, Lorenz's equations proved to be very resistant to rigorous mathematical analysis, from both conceptual (existence of an equilibrium point accumulated by regular orbits prevents the attractor to be hyperbolic) as well numerical ( solutions slow down as they pass near the equilibrium, which means unbounded return times and, thus, unbounded integration errors) point of view.
-A very successful approach was proposed by Guckenheimer and Williams \cite{GW}.
-They constructed a {\em{geometric Lorenz attractor}} that reproduces the behavior observed by Lorenz.
+Lorenz presented in \cite{Lo63} an example of a parameterized 2-degree polynomial system of differential equations (\ref{e.Lorenz}) as a very simplified model for the convection of thermal fluid, motivated by an attempt to understand long-term weather forecasting.
+The concrete model can be stated as

+Numerical simulations for an open neighborhood of the chosen parameters suggested that almost all points in the phase space tend to a strange attractor, nowadays called the {{\em{ Lorenz attractor}}}.
+Ever since its discovery in 1963, the {\em Lorenz attractor} has been playing a central role in the research of singular flows, i.e., flows generated by smooth vector fields with {\em singularities}, {i.e., points where the flow vanishes.} But Lorenz's equations turned out to be very resistant to rigorous mathematical analysis, from both conceptual (existence of a singularity accumulated by regular orbits prevents the attractor from being hyperbolic) as well as numerical (solutions slow down as they pass near the singularity, which means unbounded return times and, thus, unbounded integration errors) points of view \cite{Sparrow}.
+Moreover, for almost every pair of nearby initial conditions, the corresponding solutions move apart from each other exponentially fast as they converge to the attractor.
+That is, the attractor is {\em{sensitive to the initial conditions}}.
+This unpredictability is a characteristic of {\em{chaos}}. {Most remarkably, this attractor is robust: it can not be destroyed by any small perturbation of the original flow.}